Find the best earbuds with a microphone that are great for answering phone calls in loud places.

 If you can’t test them personally, browse through various reviews to better understand how comfortable earbuds are.

 The latter is even more important if you have smaller ears.
-True wireless earbuds can be quite bulky, so picking the right ones can be a chore.
+Truly wireless earbuds can be a bit bulky, so picking the right ones can be a chore.

-In general, look for more ergonomically shaped and light earbuds, as they usually fit the best.
+In general, look for more ergonomically shaped and light earbuds, as they usually offer the best fit.

 What Sound Quality Do I Want?